DesiredInc/PassGenius/README.md

 PassGenius - simple password generator!
 Python.
 # System requirements:
  •Python 3.X.X

+ •Сolorama 0.4.4
 # How to Use:

-Just run python file and follow instructions.
+Just install requirements, run python file and follow instructions.
 You need to enter length of password and choose symbols list to generate password.